angelomarques/the-kingdom/README.md

 # todo:

+- correct error of the label menu
-- add section completed on database;
+- add the loading icon between pages
 - fetch the data about the tasks on firebase;
 - add modals;
 - Learn about files organization;